 One long-standing difference between the U.S. and the Philippines involves the application of the U.S.-Philippine Mutual Defense Treaty to disputed islands in the South China Sea.
-The U.S. has long maintained that the treaty does not extend American obligations to disputed areas and territories, but Filipino officials occasionally have held otherwise.15 The EDCA does not settle this question, but tensions in the South China Sea, including in recent years at Scarborough Shoal, have highlighted Manila's need for greater support from and cooperation with Washington.
-Moreover, the U.S. government has long been explicit that any attack on Philippine government ships or aircraft, or on the Philippine armed forces, would be covered under the treaty, "thus separating the issue of territorial sovereignty from attack on Philippine military and public vessels."16
+The U.S. has long maintained that the treaty does not extend American obligations to disputed areas and territories, but Filipino officials occasionally have held otherwise.
+The U.S.-Philippine Enhanced Defense Cooperation Agreement (EDCA) does not settle this question, but tensions in the South China Sea, most recently around the most developed island claimed by the Philippines, Pag-asa, have highlighted Manila's need for support from Washington.
+Moreover, the U.S. government has long made it clear that any attack on Philippine government ships or aircraft, or on the Philippine armed forces, would be covered under the treaty, "thus separating the issue of territorial sovereignty from attack on Philippine military and public vessels."23 In March 2019, Secretary of State Mike Pompeo reiterated this position and reaffirmed that the South China Sea is part of the Pacific for purposes of the treaty's application.

 In 2016, the Philippines elected a very unconventional President, Rodrigo Duterte, to a six-year term.
-His rhetorical challenges to current priorities in the U.S.-Philippines alliance have raised questions about the trajectory of the alliance and initiatives that are important to it.
-With the support of the Philippine government at various levels, however, the two militaries continue to work together with some adjustment in the size and purpose of their cooperation.17
+His rhetorical challenges to current priorities in the U.S.-Philippine alliance have raised questions about both the trajectory of the alliance and initiatives that are important to it.
+With the support of the Philippine government at various levels, however, the two militaries have continued to work together with some adjustment in the size and purpose of their cooperation.

 Thailand.
 The U.S.-Thai security relationship is built on the 1954 Manila Pact, which established the now-defunct SEATO, and the 1962 Thanat-Rusk agreement.
-These were supplemented by the 2012 Joint Vision Statement for the Thai-U.S. Defense Alliance.18 In 2003, Thailand was designated a "major, non-NATO ally," giving it improved access to American arms sales.
+These were supplemented by the 2012 Joint Vision Statement for the Thai-U.S. Defense Alliance.
+In 2003, Thailand was designated a "major, non-NATO ally," a status that gave it improved access to American arms sales.

 Thailand's central location has made it an important component of the network of U.S. alliances in Asia.
-During the Vietnam War, a variety of American aircraft were based in Thailand, ranging from fighter-bombers and B-52s to reconnaissance aircraft.
+During the Vietnam War, American aircraft based in Thailand ranged from fighter-bombers and B-52s to reconnaissance aircraft.
 In the first Gulf War and again in the Iraq War, some of those same air bases were essential for the rapid deployment of American forces to the Persian Gulf.
 Access to these bases remains critical to U.S. global operations.

 U.S. and Thai forces exercise together regularly, most notably in the annual Cobra Gold exercises, first begun in 1982.
 This builds on a partnership that began with the dispatch of Thai forces to the Korean War, where over 1,200 Thai troops died out of some 6,000 deployed.
 The Cobra Gold exercises are among the world's largest multilateral military exercises.
-In 2018, after a brief period of reduced U.S. commitment due to objections over Thailand's 2014 coup, the U.S. doubled the size of its troop deployment.
+In 2019, it involved roughly 10,000 troops from nine countries, including 4,500 from the US.

-U.S.-Thai relations have been strained in recent years as a result of domestic unrest and two coups in Thailand.
-This strife has limited the extent of U.S.-Thai military cooperation, as U.S. law prohibits U.S. funding for many kinds of assistance to a foreign country in which a military coup deposes a duly elected head of government.
-Nonetheless, the two states continue to cooperate, including in joint military exercises and counterterrorism.
-The Counter Terrorism Information Center (CTIC) continues to allow the two states to share vital information about terrorist activities in Asia.
-Among other things, the CTIC reportedly played a key role in the capture of Jemaah Islamiyah leader Hambali (Riduan Isamuddin) in 2003.19
+U.S.-Thai relations have been strained since 2006.
+Domestic unrest and two coups in Thailand limited the extent of U.S.-Thai military cooperation, as U.S. law prohibits funding for many kinds of assistance to a foreign country in which a military coup deposes a duly elected head of government.
+Nonetheless, the two states managed to cooperate in joint military exercises and counterterrorism operations, and elections held in Thailand in March 2019 should allow full restoration of the two countries' military-to-military relations.